 5 Star rated safari company in Moshi, Tanzania on TripAdvisor

-This 3-day Tanzania safari allows you to see a diverse range of species in some of the world’s most diverse environments.
-You will not only see Tarangire and Lake Manyara National Parks, but also the UNESCO World Heritage Site of the Ngorongoro Crater.
-Huge herds of elephants, flamingo flocks in season, and baboon bands can all be seen.
+This 3-day Tanzania Lodge safari invites you to view a varied selection of creatures in some of the world’s most diverse habitats.
+You will not only see Tarangire and Lake Manyara National Parks, but also the UNESCO World Heritage Site of Ngorongoro Crater.
+Elephant herds, flamingo flocks, and baboon bands may all be observed.

-Another early rise (the early bird gets the worm… or in this case the best wildlife!) to drive to Lake Manyara National Park.
-This park is famous for its expansive 220km² lake whose shores sometimes may not be seen for the pink carpet of flamingos.
-You will enjoy a game drive with the chance to see Lake Manyara’s famous tree-climbing lions (not seen in any other national park) before returning to Moshi (arrive 5-6pm).
+Another early morning departure (the early bird gets the worm... or, in this case, the greatest animals!) to Lake Manyara National Park.
+This park is well-known for its 220km2 lake, the shoreline of which are frequently obscured by a pink carpet of flamingos.
+Before returning to Moshi (arrive 5-6pm), you will go on a wildlife drive to visit Lake Manyara's legendary tree-climbing lions (unseen in any other national park).

 Our safari guides are all well experienced in the field and passionate about showing you the amazing wildlife and culture Tanzania has to offer.
 All are fluent in English, and if you have a special language request just let us know as many will also have an additional language (e.g. French, Spanish, German).
 They are also well trained in 4×4 driving so will be able to get you anywhere on the varying road qualities we have here!
 Please feel free to ask your guide any questions you may have about the wildlife, culture or trip along the way.